DeanIsMe/SevSeg/README.md

 #### Arduino Connections

-All digit pins and segment pins can be connected to any of the Arduino's digital or analog pins; just make sure you take note of your connections!
+All digit pins and segment pins can be connected to any of the Arduino's digital pins, or analog pians with digital support; just make sure you take note of your connections!
+Analog pins on most Arduinos have digital support, but the Arduino Nano is an exception.

 #### Current-limiting Resistors